 On this tour we will paddle down the River Delgermörön (or short: Delger), an outstandingly beautiful and lonely, fast-flowing wilderness river in the Russian-Mongol border region of the remote North of the country.
 This is a truly wild landscape of breathtaking scenic beauty, with huge Taiga forests and lonely steppe valleys framed by rugged and dramatic mountains.

-Upon our arrival in Ulaanbaatar we’ll head on to Mörön, the capital of Khövsgöl Province, the northernmost region of Mongolia.
+Upon arrival/meeting on the airport of Ulaanbaatar we’ll head on to Mörön, the capital of Khövsgöl Province, the northernmost region of Mongolia.
 Here, we’ll meet our Mongolian guide and our driver who will bring us into the beautifully situated yurt-hotel outside of town.
 This is the perfect place to relax and settle in after our long journey.
 We’ll be spoiled with good food, a hot shower and the luxury of a bed in a yurt, or ger in Mongolian.
 On the next day, we’ll go shopping for our supplies on the narrow, dusty and exciting market of Mörön.

 On the River